MVerghese/RobotCognition/index.md

 ### [Representations and Abstractions](Representations_and_Abstractions.md)

-- How should robots represent their environment
+- How should robots represent their environment?
-- How should robots represent their actions and policies
+- How should robots represent their actions and policies?
-- What abstractions can robots make
+- What abstractions can robots make?
+- This section includes:
+    - Symbolic environment representations
+    - Skill-based action representations
+    - Representation learning

 ### [Planning and Reasoning](Planning_and_Reasoning.md)

-- How can robots plan a series of actions to complete a task
+- How can robots plan a series of actions to complete a task?
+- This section includes:
+    - Task planning with skills
+    - Task planning with large language models

 ### [External Knowledge](External_Knowledge.md)

-- How can robots leverage cultural knowledge
+- How can robots leverage cultural knowledge?
-- How can robots leverage large offline datasets
+- How can robots leverage large offline datasets?
+- This section includes :
+    - Learning from large offline datasets
+    - Learning from demonstration

 ### [Prior Knowledge](Prior_Knowledge.md)

-- How should robots learn from prior experiences
+- How should robots learn from prior experiences?
-- What does robot memory look like
+- What does robot memory look like?
+- This section includes:
+    - Reinforcement learning
+    - Memory-based approaches

 ### [Communication](Communication.md)

-- How should robots effectively communicate with humans
+- How should robots effectively communicate with humans?
-- How should robots effectively communicate with other robots
+- How should robots effectively communicate with other robots?
+- This section includes:
+    - Online robot correction
+    - Multi-agent coordination
+    - Preference learning

 ## Topics of Interest: